 Infants with congenital toxoplasmosis usually don’t appear any different at birth.
 Yet, long-term studies show that up to 90 percent develop problems including vision loss, hearing loss, or developmental delays.
 These symptoms can occur months or even several years after birth.
 For this reason, infants with congenital toxoplasmosis should be treated for the infection during the first year of life and then should be periodically checked for problems.

-No. Breastfeeding provides the baby with many nutritional and health benefits.
+No. Breastfeeding provides the baby with nutritional and health benefits.
 Since most women with a history of toxoplasmosis will build immunity to the parasite, it is unlikely that toxoplasmosis will be passed through breast milk.
-In fact, women are often encouraged to breastfed as this may provide the baby with protective antibodies.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Talk to your health care provider about all your breastfeeding questions.

 Should I be concerned if the father of my baby has toxoplasmosis while I am pregnant or breastfeeding?